bparanj/crystal/security/linux/system-resource.md

 6. **Processes**:
    - **Function**: Running instances of programs that perform tasks.
-   - **Resource Management**: The kernel schedules and manages processes, including multitasking and inter-process communication (IPC).
+   - **Resource Management**: The kernel schedules and manages processes,  multitasking and inter-process communication (IPC).

 7. **System Services**:
    - **Function**: Background services and daemons that perform various system functions.